Stability testing best practice for Pharmaceutical products

 Importance of stability protocols

-A stability protocol should be developed and approved by Development, the Laboratory and Quality/Regulatory Affairs in advance of any study commencing.
+A stability protocol should be developed and approved by product development, laboratory, quality assurance, and regulatory affairs before any study commences.

 – Responsibilities for the trial